siyanhu/MapEx/README.md

 `visvarprob` corresponds to the `MapEx` method, meaning the combination of visibility mask, variance, and probabilistic raycast. `nearest` is nearest frontier-based exploration, `upen` is our implementation of uncertainty-driven planner, proposed by Georgakis et al. ICRA 2022, and `hectoraug` is our implementation of IG-hector method proposed by Shrestha et al. ICRA 2019.

-Ablated methods: `visvar` (visibility mask + variance + deterministic raycast), `visunk` (visibility mask + counting number of pixels in the area), `obsunk` (visibility mask on observed occupancy grid + counting number of pixels in the area), `onlyvar` (using no visibility mask, but only summing variances) correspond with Deterministic, No Variance, Observed Map, and No Visibility methods in the ablation studies section of our original paper.
+<strong>Ablated methods</strong>: `visvar` (visibility mask + variance + deterministic raycast), `visunk` (visibility mask + counting number of pixels in the area), `obsunk` (visibility mask on observed occupancy grid + counting number of pixels in the area), `onlyvar` (using no visibility mask, but only summing variances) correspond with Deterministic, No Variance, Observed Map, and No Visibility methods in the ablation studies section of our original paper.

 ## Citation